-They will be trusted and respected and seen as a role model for which other employees will want to emulate.
+They will be trusted and respected and seen as role models that other employees will want to emulate.

 5. They're The Right Fit for the Role.

-Great leaders need to have many qualities, but a handful makes them different from dictators or poor leaders.
+Great leaders must have many qualities, but a handful makes them different from dictators or poor leaders.

-Ideally, they should already possess these leadership qualities before being given the job of a leader.
-But, unfortunately, this cannot be taught in typical training programs because it's about character rather than business experience.
+Ideally, they should possess these leadership qualities before being given the job of a leader.
+But unfortunately, this cannot be taught in regular training programs because it's about character rather than business experience.

 The only way someone can truly learn what makes a good vs lousy leader is by working under both types of leaders.